 Japanese candlestick charts?
 Bear pennants?
 Do you want to learn more about these technical analysis tools?
-Then read on and take a closer look at a powerful forex indicator — the bear pennant pattern.
+Then read on and take a closer look at a powerful chart indicator — the bear pennant pattern.

 This article will teach you to recognize and trade currency pairs using the bear pennant chart pattern.